The Writer's Corner

-Clara aka CTW
+Written by Clara aka CTW

 This story occurs at some point prior to The Sheridan Story (Season

 1, Episode 16).

 In the ten years of his life, Mark McCain’s parents had lovingly

 shoot down other men.
 He witnessed the damaging effects of

 retribution when Judge Burton came seeking revenge against his

 father,1 and saw a harsh example of greed when Oat Jackford’s men

 burned down their house.2 Worst of all, he had experienced the heart